o1-preview: OpenAI’s Model That Thinks Before Answering

 When to Use and When Not

-The pragmatic rule emerging after weeks of use: for problems where the answer requires several chained reasoning steps and where correctness matters more than speed, o1 is worth it.
-Complex technical research, legal analysis with multiple premises, maths or programming problems with rich structure, strategic planning with interdependent variables.
+The pragmatic rule: for problems where the answer requires several chained reasoning steps and where correctness matters more than speed, o1 is worth it:

-For chatbots, content generation, summaries, translations, quick questions, function calling, o1 introduces cost and latency without proportional benefit.
-GPT-4o or Claude 3.5 Sonnet are better choices.
+For chatbots, content generation, summaries, translations, quick questions or function calling, o1 introduces cost and latency without proportional benefit.

-Being honest about problems.
-Internal reasoning isn’t transparent — OpenAI explicitly hides reasoning tokens from users.
+- Internal reasoning isn’t transparent — OpenAI explicitly hides reasoning tokens from users.
 This generates legitimate concerns about auditing and debugging.
-How to debug an error when you can’t see the reasoning that produced it?

-Published benchmarks are somewhat cherry-picked. o1 isn’t universally superior; on many everyday tasks it ties or loses to GPT-4o when normalised for cost.
-The “o1 is better at everything” narrative is incorrect.
+- Published benchmarks are somewhat cherry-picked. o1 isn’t universally superior; on many everyday tasks it ties or loses to GPT-4o when normalised for cost.

-There are also open questions about the approach’s sustainability.
-If each model generation requires ten times more inferential tokens, carbon footprint and economic cost scale exponentially.
-At some point this growth stabilises or gets rethought.
+- Open questions about sustainability: if each model generation requires ten times more inferential tokens, carbon footprint and economic cost scale exponentially.

 Conclusion